Bank of Willoughby (Willoughby, OH)

 Cause Details

-Failure of the Mexican Clay Manufacturing Company whose paper the bank held, triggering suspension
+Suspension said to be a direct result of the failure of the Mexican Clay Manufacturing Company, whose paper the bank held.

 Newspaper Excerpt